-Another benefit is that you and your loved ones will have even more opportunity to bond over those rare shared moments when it seems like the island is all yours.
+Another benefit is that you and your loved ones will have even more opportunities to bond over those rare shared moments when it seems like the island is all yours.

 Hiking with just your family at sunset along a remote, tropical trail with just the birdsong and the fragrant breezes is more memorable than jockeying for space on the same trail with a crowd.
-That holiday card selfie in front of the Wailua Falls?
-Much cooler if it features just your family and not a slew of other tourists photo bombing in the background.
+That holiday card selfie in front of Wailua Falls?
+Much cooler if it features just your family and not a slew of other tourists photo-bombing in the background.

 Low season can also mean better value as costs dip after the tourist crunch wanes.
 Hotel, activity and rental prices are often lower, and you can find tasty deals in restaurants and shops.

 What about the weather?

 Kauai weather in general is pretty close to perfect year-round, with the average temperature hovering at 78°.
 Sunshine abounds and rainfall is a daily occurrence on the island.
 Rain showers give the Garden Isle those velvety green mountains and dazzling dense foliage, why the waterfalls are so spectacular and why Kauai boasts the only navigable river in Hawaii.
 And whoever heard of too many rainbows?
 Sure it’s a little warmer and drier in the summer and a little rainier in the winter months but no matter the time of year, this combination of abundant sunshine and regular rains creates a magnificent tropical paradise that you just feel blessed to lay witness to.